andrejnano/IIS-TravelReservationSystem/readme.md

 1. `git clone https://github.com/andrejnano/IIS-projekt`
 2. `cd IIS-projekt`
+3. `composer install` to install all the required dependencies
+4. `cp .env.example .env` create a new environment config based on project's default
+5. `php artisan key:generate` to create new APP_KEY in your local .env (**REQUIRED**)
-3. `docker-compose up --build` (only for the first time or major changes) or `docker-compose up`
+6. `docker-compose up --build` (only for the first time or major changes) or `docker-compose up`
-4. open http://localhost:8080 in a web browser
+7. open http://localhost:8080 in a web browser

 - CTRL+C to exit and stop the running container
 - To stop all running containers: `docker-compose stop`